The Standard (London newspaper): Freesheet and supplements

 On 14 December 2004, Associated Newspapers launched a Monday–Friday freesheet edition of the Evening Standard called Standard Lite to help boost circulation.
 This edition had 48 pages, compared with about 80 in the main paper, which also had a supplement on most days.

 In August 2006, the freesheet was relaunched as London Lite.
 It was designed to be especially attractive to younger female readers and featured a wide range of lifestyle articles, but less news and business news than the main paper.
 It was initially available only between 11:30 a.m. and 2:30 p.m. at Evening Standard vendors and in the central area, but later became available in the evening from its street distributors.
-With the sale of the Evening Standard, but not the London Lite, to Alexander Lebedev on 21 January 2009, the ownership links between the Standard and the Lite were broken.
+With the sale of the Evening Standard, but not the London Lite, to Alexander Lebedev on 21 January 2009, the ownership link between the Standard and the Lite was broken.